*This post may contain affiliate links. Please see my disclosure for more details!*

 - Add all your ingredients to a larger pan, and heat and stir until the sugar has dissolved and the butter has melted and incorporated.

-- Bring the sauce to the bowl and stir for 1-2 minutes so it thickens slightly.
+- Bring the sauce to the boil and stir for 1-2 minutes so it thickens slightly.

 - Pour half or most of the sauce over the baked pudding.